Revision 2023

 Coding live under those conditions is a very special challenge.
 First, there's the music.
 It's loud.
 Not background-loud.
 Proper demoparty loud.
 The kind where your internal monologue has to shout over the kick drum.
 The contestants were trying to remember the correct commands while the subwoofer was rearranging their internal organs.

 Second, there's the audience.
 Hundreds of people.
-Many of them far better coders than you.
+Many of them far better coders themselves.
 They see every typo.
 Every missing semicolon.
 Every time the contestants inadvertently break their demo.
 On a projector the size of a small house.

 And then there's the clock.